OSCOSS/AR-Annotator/README.md

 The related article is: "Sadeghi et al. Automatically Annotating Articles Towards Opening and Reusing Transparent Peer Reviews."

-The repositoy of AR-AN includes:
+The repositoy of AR-Annotator includes:
   The source code,
   Evaluation procedure,
   and a sample created article.